 Our educational philosophy:

-EMS has served Harrisonburg and the surrounding counties for over 100 years, combining an academically challenging curriculum with a strong commitment to music and the arts, Christian discipleship, peace and justice, service to others, and a global outlook.
+EMS has served Harrisonburg and the surrounding counties since 1917, combining an academically challenging curriculum with a strong commitment to music and the arts, Christian discipleship, peace and justice, service to others, and a global outlook.

 The K-12 curriculum is designed to foster reading, research, writing and presentation skills that grow student curiosity, creative and insightful thinking, organizational strategies and a moral social conscience.
 A strong college preparatory track includes honors, Advanced Placement, and other advanced courses.
 Regular activities are also designed to help students grow spiritually as well as intellectually.